voegelas/gimp-screenshot-grim-plugin/README.md

 ## DEPENDENCIES

-This program requires GIMP 3.0, Python 3.7 and the command-line utilities grim and slurp.
+This program requires GIMP 3.0, Python 3.7, a Wayland compositor that supports the "wlr screencopy" protocol and the command-line utilities grim and slurp.

 ## INSTALLATION